New in Chargebee: Explore Reveal and understand your payment performance end-to-end.Try Now

 1. Click +Add Charge.

-2. Select the Charge that you want to apply to the Subscription.
-Any Charge, including those that may have been restricted for the plan chosen, can be applied using this action.
+2. Select the charge that you want to apply to the subscription.
+Any charge, including those that may have been restricted for the plan chosen, can be applied using this action.

 3. If needed, change the price of the Charge.

-4. Specify the Service period:
+4. Specify the Service Period:

 • Chargebee accounts for this service period while running the revenue recognition and deferred revenue reports.

-5. Choose whether to invoice the charge immediately or to add it to unbilled charges of the subscription.
+5. Choose whether to invoice the charge immediately or add it to unbilled charges of the subscription.

 6. Click Add.